mainkoon81/Study-02-AB-Testing/README.md

 > 3. For two samples, it needs same sample sizes.
 > 4. the distinction between location/shape differences not established..

+# Next, playing with medians.
+ - Your dataset is skewed?
+ - η is resistant to outliers !

 ### B. one sample Non-Parametric: `Sign-test`
 It is also called the **`Binominal Sign-test`** with `p=0.5`.
  - This Non-parametric test is based on ranks of the data samples, and test the hypotheses relating to quantiles of the probability distribution representing the population distribution from which the data are drawn.
 Specifically, the test concerns the population median`η` where `P(obv <= η) = 0.5` And ask some prevalence of the certain data points.